 The robot, furthermore, has balance control to withstand body balance during collisions with anything.
-In addition, it has force controls, which can be noticed in the video when the robot picks and gently presses a balloon.
+In addition, it has force controls, which can be noticed in the video when the robot picks up and gently presses a balloon.

-The general manager of Toyota’s robots, Akifumi Tamaoki said, “The Partner Robot team members are committed to using the technology in T-HR3 to develop friendly and helpful robots that coexist with humans and assist them in their daily lives.”
-He dropped hints on the contribution of further technology developments in advancements of robots for ever-evolving mobility and conveniences.
+“The Partner Robot team members are committed to using the technology in T-HR3 to develop friendly and helpful robots that coexist with humans and assist them in their daily lives.”-said Akifumi Tamaoki, The general manager of Toyota’s robots.

 T-HR3 awaits a demonstration at the International Robot Exhibition in Tokyo from November 29th to December 2nd.